NieXC/pytorch-mula/README.md

 CUDA_VISIBLE_DEVICES=0 python main.py --evaluate True --resume exps/snapshots/mula_lip.pth.tar --eval-data dataset/lip/testing_images --eval-anno dataset/lip/jsons/LIP_SP_TEST_annotations.json
 ```

 In particular, human pose estimation results will be saved as a `.csv` file followed the official evaluation format of LIP dataset for single-person human pose estimation.
 An example is provided in `exps/preds/csv_results/pred_keypoints_lip.csv`.
-Human parsing prediction results will be saved as a set of `.png` images in the folder `exps/preds/parsing_results`, representing the segmentation label maps for testing images.
+Human parsing results will be saved as a set of `.png` images in the folder `exps/preds/parsing_results`, representing the segmentation label maps for testing images.

 Some configurable parameters in testing phase: